Lindemann Legacy Fund

 Criteria & Application Process

-For the first phase of grantmaking, CFNJ is administering Jumpstart Grants and partnering with the New Jersey Coalition to End Domestic Violence (NJCEDV), RedRover and Greater Good Charities to launch the fund.
-These one-time, $5,000 grants will help 501(c)(3) non-profits in New Jersey to increase their capacity and can be used as:
+For the first phase of grantmaking, CFNJ is administering Jumpstart Grants.
+These one-time, $5,000 grants will help organizations increase their capacity and can be used as:

-1. Emergency funds (some examples are funding for a pet deposit for a new apartment, temporary pet boarding, vet bills or pet food)
+1. Emergency Funds that can be utilized to support survivors and their pets.
+For example: a pet deposit for a new apartment, temporary pet boarding, vet bills, pet food or other pet supplies, etc.